wcm-epicore-internship/qcpipeline/schedule.md

 ## Getting started with git and wget
   1. Log into carmel.pbtech through pascal.med.cornell.edu with ssh, create a new directory for internship, check out the qcpipeline project with git
   1. Explore the [Pubshare](http://abc.med.cornell.edu/pubshare) site
-  1. Read about wget and use it to download some FASTQ files onto Carmel
+  1. Read about wget and use it to download some FASTQ files into your `/scracthBulk/` directory of carmel
   1. Read about Homebrew and install it on your Mac
   1. Using Homebrew, install wget on your Mac
   1. Choose a small FASTQ file on Pubshare and use wget to download it on your mac